Back to writing

 Glitch is our AI assistant.
 It runs on OpenClaw, an open-source framework that connects Claude (the AI model) to real tools: file access, web browsing, code execution, and more.
 Think of it as giving an AI hands, not just a voice.

 We gave Glitch our manifesto, our strategy and all the chats we had had, explained the context.
+We also asked Glitch to go and look at our website repo and extract all the branding from there.

 Giving Glitch all the information to do a good job on the Pixelhop presentation.